Graduate Diploma in Mental Health and Wellbeing in Education

 - Equip yourself to respond to a growing crisis among school aged children and adolescents and create tangible positive outcomes for schools and the community

-- Benefit from an evidence-based, experience-rich curriculum
+- Benefit from an evidence-based, industry-integrated course structure

 - Learn from expert researchers in the field